 “Yes, the [OnePlus] 2 will initially launch with invites,” reads the blog post on today’s news.
 “We’re committed to maintaining razor-thin margins in order to give as much value as possible back to our users, and this drastically increases our risk.
 The OnePlus 2 will bring the challenges that come along with a brand new product, and initially, our invite system will help us to manage that risk.”

 Well, you win some and you lose some.
-The OnePlus One is available now for ₹18,999 for the 16GB model and ₹21,999 for the 64GB version, while the OnePlus 2 had previously been projected for a mid-year release.
+The OnePlus One will be available in Malaysia from 22 April.
+Details of the Malaysia pricing for the 16GB and 64GB models will be made known in a few hours.
+Meanwhile, the OnePlus 2 had previously been projected for a mid-year release.
 Stay tuned for more as we hear it.